proplot-dev/proplot/docs/tutorial1.rst

 Matplotlib has `two
 APIs <https://matplotlib.org/api/api_overview.html>`__ – the “pyplot”
 API (which is MATLAB-like), and the “object-oriented” API (which is more “pythonic”).
-Contrary to the similar names, this package is not meant to be a pyplot replacement, where everything is done using commands on the top-level module.
-ProPlot’s features are invoked with the “object-oriented” API, using the objects returned by ProPlot’s version of the `~proplot.subplots.subplots` command.
+This package is not meant to be a pyplot replacement – ProPlot’s features are invoked with the “object-oriented” API, using the axes and figure classes returned by ProPlot’s version of the `~proplot.subplots.subplots` command.

 `~proplot.subplots.subplots` is your gateway to all of ProPlot’s features.
 It returns a special `~proplot.subplots.Figure` instance and